SketchDeck/angular-starter/README.md

 DONE!
 Congratulations :)

 Next step is to schedule a review!
-Email `joe.teibel@sketchdeck.com` or DM me on Slack and let me know you're ready to schedule your review.
+Email `joe.teibel@sketchdeck.com` or DM me on Slack, send your Github repo link and let me know you're ready to schedule your review.

 The following extra credit is here if the above took you only a couple of hours or less - please don't feel you need to do this!